Jelly MDHV

 Blind spots

-A blind-spot motorcycle accident occurs when you’re driving on the highway, and another vehicle cuts you off.
+A blind-spot motorcycle accident occurs when driving on the highway, and another vehicle cuts you off.
 Suddenly, you enter their blind spot without realizing it.

 This type of accident is especially prevalent on highways, where large vehicles forget to pay attention to their blind spots after long stretches of driving.
 At these high speeds, a blind spot accident can be fatal for a motorcyclist.